vincecloutier/IndiTranslate/README.md

 This repository is meant to lower the barrier of entry for building solutions to Indigenous language problems.

 # Funding?
 This project is supported by Future Design School through the Audrey Wearn Language Prize.
-We are not currently accepting donations.

 # How can I contribute?
 Feel free to open an issue or email me directly.
 All help is welcome.